o-ran-sc/portal-nonrtric-controlpanel/README.md

-# O-RAN-SC NonRT RIC Controlpanel Web Application
+# O-RAN-SC NonRT RIC Control Panel Web Application

-The O-RAN Non-RT RIC Controlpanel provides administrative and operator functions for a Near-RT RIC through the A1 API.
+The O-RAN Non-RT RIC Control Panel provides administrative and operator functions for a Near-RT RIC through the A1 API.
 This web app consists of an Angular (version 8) front end and a Java (version 11) Spring-Boot (version 2.1) back end.